inytss/time-series/quiz.md

 In the section before, we have built a forecasting model using Holt-Winters and ARIMA.
 Using `model_hw` and `model_arima` model, try forecast the theft frequency for the following 365 days using `forecast()` function.
 Store the result of `model_hw` in `hw_forecast` and `model_arima` in `arima_forecast`.

-# Model Evaluation (Erorr)
+# Model Evaluation (Error)

-Now we have the forecast result of the Holt-Winters model and ARIMA model.
+Now we have the forecast result of the Holt-Winters and ARIMA model.
 To evaluate our model, find the MAPE (mean absolute percentage error) value between our forecast result and our `test_theft` data.
 Please find each MAPE value from both model using `accuracy()` function from `forecast` package and see the MAPE value.

 ```
 # your code here